 Make this starbucks sweet cream cold foam at home to add on top of all your favorite Starbucks’ copycat drink recipes.
 Made with homemade vanilla syrup for the most authentic flavor.

-There are lots of cold foam variations available at Starbucks, such as this pumpkin cold foam.
+There are lots of cold foam variations available at Starbucks, such as this pumpkin cold foam or this salted caramel cold foam.
 They are perfect for adding on to lots of Starbucks’ drinks, such as this iced chai tea latte or this iced mocha latte.

 Buying these drinks from Starbucks can be expensive, but it is easy to make these toppings at home for a fraction of the cost.

 - This recipe is made with homemade vanilla syrup made from vanilla bean.
 There are no artificial flavors and the taste is much more authentic than using a store bought vanilla syrup.